f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab6.rst

 **Navigation:** Click Create

 ..
 NOTE:: We did not put the policy in Blocking mode.
-We will do that after we verify functionality
+We will do that after we verify functionality.

 Apply the HTTP security profile to the external virtual server.